brandonmpetty/Doxa/README.md

 **Optimizations**
 * Shafait - "Efficient Implementation of Local Adaptive Thresholding Techniques Using Integral Images", 2008.
+* Petty - An algorithm for efficiently calculating the min and max of a local window.
+Unpublished.

 **Performance Metrics**
 * Overall Accuracy